top of page

 June 15th, 2024, Théâtre des Quatre Saisons, Gradignan, France

-Les 4 saisons de l'Univers is a cycle of four astro-musical conferences (spring, summer, autumn, winter) in which my scientific narrative is accompanied by a group of professional musicians performing a repertoire written especially for each season by drummer and composer Arnaud Le Meur.
+The 4 seasons of the Universe (Les 4 saisons de l'Univers) is a cycle of four astro-musical conferences (spring, summer, autumn, winter) in which my scientific narrative is accompanied by a group of professional musicians performing a repertoire written especially for each season by drummer and composer Arnaud Le Meur.
 Astrophysics and music interact and play together to give the audience a sense of the dynamics at work in the Universe.
 Transdisciplinary, immersive and participatory, the 4 Seasons of the Universe take place outdoors or indoors (duration: approximately 1.5 hours) and are accompanied by high-definition images projected on a giant screen, observations of the night sky (weather permitting) and discussions with the audience after the show.

 ©2025 by Arthur Choplin.
 Powered and secured by Wix